hmchen47/Programming/WebDev/Frontend-W3C/1-HTML5CSSFund/02-Attributes.md

 Now, you have learned the semantic elements available and their syntax.
 When you try to apply it practically, there are some common problems you might run into.
 For example, when do we use `<header>` and when do we use `<h1>` to `<h6>` tags?
 Can I use semantic elements like `<header>`, `<footer>` and `<nav>` multiple times in my Web page?
 Or a more frequent question, do I use `<article>`, `<section>` or `<div>`?

 Fear not.
 We will discuss these scenarios in detail so you can be better equipped to apply semantic elements in your Web page.

-#### &lt;header&gt; vs &lt;h1&gt; - &lt;h6&gt;
+#### header vs h1 - h6

 `<header>` is simply an area to add any introductory content about your page.
 It can contains headings, paragraphs, tables, images, logos and even navigation. `<h1>` to `<h6>` are headings we learned early on in the course. `<h1>` is for the most important heading and `<h6>` is for the least important.
 Let's see an example of how to use the `<header>` and `<h1>` to `<h6>` tags in your Web page.